Maninandha/Java-Interview-Questions/JavaClassLoader.md

 When we are trying to load HashMap, our System ClassLoader delegates it to the Extension ClassLoader, which in turns delegates it to Bootstrap ClassLoader that found the class and load it in JVM.
 The same process is followed for DNSNameService class but Bootstrap ClassLoader is not able to locate it since its in $JAVA_HOME/lib/ext/dnsns.jar and hence gets loaded by Extensions Class Loader.
 Note that Blob class is included in the MySql JDBC Connector jar (mysql-connector-java-5.0.7-bin.jar) that I have included in the build path of the project before executing it and its also getting loaded by System Class Loader.
 One more important point to note is that Classes loaded by a child class loader have visibility into classes loaded by its parent class loaders.
 So classes loaded by System ClassLoader have visibility into classes loaded by Extensions and Bootstrap ClassLoader.
-If there are sibling class loaders then they can’t access classes loaded by each other.
+If there are sibling class loaders then they canâ€™t access classes loaded by each other.
 Why write a Custom ClassLoader in Java?
 Java default ClassLoader can load files from local file system that is good enough for most of the cases.
 But if you are expecting a class at the runtime or from FTP server or via third party web service at the time of loading the class then you have to extend the existing class loader.
 For example, AppletViewers load the classes from remote web server.
 How does Java ClassLoader Work?
 When JVM requests for a class, it invokes loadClass function of the ClassLoader by passing the fully classified name of the Class. loadClass function calls for findLoadedClass() method to check that the class has been already loaded or not.
-It’s required to avoid loading the class multiple times.
+Itâ€™s required to avoid loading the class multiple times.
 If the Class is not already loaded then it will delegate the request to parent ClassLoader to load the class.
 If the parent ClassLoader is not finding the Class then it will invoke findClass() method to look for the classes in the file system.
 Java Custom ClassLoader